 Our newest ferries from 2016 operate between Rostock and Gedser.
 The ferries were built as hybrid ferries in order to reduce CO2-emissions.
 The vessels are tailor-made for the route to optimize for shallow waters.
 Thus, the shape of the ship hull contributes to lowering fuel consumption.
-In 2020, we installed a rotor sail on one of the ferries in order to make it even more environmentally friendly.
+In 2020 and 2022 respectively, we installed a rotor sail on both ferries in order to make them even more environmentally friendly.

 Apart from the six hybrid ferries, we have a freight ferry.
 It operates primarily on the Puttgarden-Rødby route, but also acts as a replacement ferry on the Rostock-Gedser route.